FAQs About the Patient Financial Communications Best Practices® and Adopter Recognition

 - Laws and regulations, such as EMTALA, the Fair Debt Collections Practice Act, and the Telephone Consumer Protection Act, specific to the staff role

-HFMA has developed a Patient Financial Communications Training Program, a complete online training solution based on the best practices.
-Designed for staff who have financial conversations with patients, the program features scenario-based lessons so staff can work at their own pace along with an online toolkit that includes sample financial policies.
+HFMA offers online courses for staff who have financial conversations with patients, the program features scenario-based lessons so staff can work at their own pace along with an online toolkit that includes sample financial policies.